How To Worry Less

 Life is no different.
 Let’s say you get fired from your job.
 Someone just cut down your tree and what you need to remember is that if you have eyes to see it, there is a seed that dropped.
 What you do next is what you can control by filling out applications or planting seeds.
 Give it time and some faith.
 Soon some of those seeds planted will grow into an interview or even three interviews.
 The roots of one tree may cut off the water supply of another and your interview will fail, but another must come from it and fully develop into a new career.

 While I am thankful for my husband and my mentor for teaching me crucial life lessons, I still continue to master this art of how to worry less.
 I hope that I have taught you something useful and added some wisdom to your years.
+If you need help finding a mentor, check out BetterHelp to find a therapist near you.
+Professional help is there for a reason!
 Remember that everything always works out for your greater good no matter if you see it right now in the present or not.
 Always remember there is a seed.

 Dana Sibilsky is a mother to three, art enthusiast, as well as a blogger.
 When she isn’t investing precious time into her family, she is writing on her blog and reflecting her wisdom through her artwork.
 You can visit her on her blog or LinkedIn account, and tell her Uncustomary sent you!